gvwilson/sdxjs/module-loader/index.md

 ## How can we implement namespaces?

 A <g key="namespace">namespace</g> is a collection of names in a program that are isolated from other namespaces.
-Most modern languages provide namespaces as a feature so that programmers don't accidentally step on each other's toes.
+Most modern languages provide namespaces as a built-in feature so that programmers don't accidentally step on each other's toes.
-JavaScript doesn't have this,
+JavaScript doesn't,
 so we have to implement them ourselves.

 We can do this using <g key="closure">closures</g>.
 Every function is a namespace: variables defined inside the function are distinct from variables defined outside it (<f key="module-loader-closures"></f>).
-If we create the things we care about inside a function and return a data structure that refers to the things we just created, the only way to access those things is via that data structure.
+If we create the variables we want to manage inside a function, then defined another function inside the first and return that <g key="inner_function">inner function</g>, that inner function will be the only thing with references to those variables.

 <%- include('/inc/figure.html', {
     id: 'module-loader-closures',